How to Grow Gerbera Daisies in Pots

-Gerbera daisies are one of the most popular cut flowers in the world.
-Learn how to grow your own so you'll always have these cheerful blooms at hand.
+Daisies are one of the most popular cut flowers in the world.
+Learn how to grow Gerbera daisies in pots so you'll always have these cheerful blooms at hand.

 Cheery daisies are a favorite of nearly everyone.
 They’re so beloved, in fact, that Gerbera daisies are one of the most popular cut flowers sold by florists, along with roses and carnations.
-They last at least a week in a vase, but if grow your own you’ll have new blooms to enjoy for a much longer time.
+They last at least a week in a vase, but if grow your own Gerbera daisies in pots you’ll have new blooms to enjoy for a much longer time.

 Gerbera daisies are native to South Africa.
 Most varieties sold today are a mix of of Gerbera jamesonii and G. viridifolia, known as G. hybrida.
 They’re commonly called Gerbera daisy, Gerber daisy, Transvaal Daisy, or Barberton Daisy.
 (They’re also sometimes known as African Daisy, but so are many other species, so use caution.)